canonical/ubuntu-core-docs/en/build-store/reviewer-tools.md

 ## Run checks locally

-The `click-review` binary is the main tool to run automated checks on snaps.
+The `click-review` binary is the main tool to run checks on snaps.
 This command takes a path to a local snap as an argument.
 It does not run the snap but sanity checks its metadata and paths according to the general security policy.

 ```bash
 $ ./bin/click-review /tmp/foo-snap_1.0_amd64.snap